dist-ribut-us/docs/mixnetrouting/readme.md

 But it shows promise.
 There are almost certainly better ways to accomplish the same thing.
-However, my background in mathematics and cryptography is somewhat limited and this is these are the only two workable solutions I have shown so far.
+However, my background in mathematics and cryptography is somewhat limited and these are the only two workable solutions I have shown so far.

 It does deliver the primary goal - every node performs the same cipher.
 It increases the statelessness because the receiver does not need to remember any